 In addition to ground breaking research Chris Argyris also gave lectures.
-He is characterized as an influential teacher who inspires and enthuses students such as Peter Senge by providing them with practical exercises.
+He is characterized as an influential teacher who inspires and enthuses students by providing them with practical exercises.

 - “Most people define learning too narrowly as mere ‘problem-solving’, so they focus on identifying and correcting errors in the external environment.
 Solving problems is important.
 But if learning is to persist, managers and employees must also look inward.
 The need to reflect critically on their own behaviour, identify the ways they often inadvertently contribute to the organisation’s problems, and then change how they act.”